 Cyber Bullying the use of technology such as mobile phones and the internet to bully other people.

 Vulnerability to violent extremism concerns about people being susceptible to violent radicalisation or being affected by radicalisation of others.

-RECOGNISING CONCERNS - Indicators of Abuse
+RECOGNISING CONCERNS - Indicators of Abuse, neglect and exploitation

 Indications that a person may be experiencing abuse could include the following: